 Over the last week, I have finally taken the time to catalog all my cookbooks and get them into library software.
 WOW… I can’t imagine why I waited so long to do this.
 I don’t think I really understood the benefits of this until working at America’s Test Kitchen with their 3,000 plus cookbooks.
-3,000 cookbooks really does make my 200 cookbooks seem relatively small in comparison, but I’m already loving the benefits of just going into the software and finding all my recipes in once central location when I am on the hunt to make something new and looking for ideas.
+3,000 cookbooks really do make my 200 cookbooks seem relatively small in comparison, but I’m already loving the benefits of just going into the software and finding all my recipes in one central location when I am on the hunt to make something new and looking for ideas.
 While I was cataloging, I thought it might be nice to devote a post to Friday Food Reads.
 No sense in having all these books if I can’t share and make recommendations.
 Although, being a food photographer, sometimes I easily get sucked into the pretty pictures and forget why I opened the book to begin with.
 Hey, what’s a gal to do?

 Their story seems genuine, and you can easily feel the passion they have for what they do.
 You can bet on my next New York trip, when I make it to the bakery, I don’t want to just eat the food.
 I want to meet these two business women that bake with their hearts and don’t bother trying to fit into a particular mold.
 Their story is an inspiration for all aspiring bakers.

 My favorite lesson learned from the book: “In every blundered recipe there is a culinary creation waiting to be discovered.”
 This is so true.
-And I think as we become more and more comfortable in the kitchen and more familiar with the ingredients, we become much more flexible with just using what you have and making something work.
-As Erin and Agatha say, “Cooking is an adventure!”
+And I think as we become more and more comfortable in the kitchen and more familiar with the ingredients, we become much more flexible with just using what we have and making something work.
+As Erin and Agatha said, “Cooking is an adventure!”

 And after reading this cookbook, I would say, “Run with it.
 Create what you love and always…Eat Dessert First!”

 Other Cookbook Reviews